Techtonica/curriculum/writing-readable-code/writing-readable-code.md

 ### Specific Things To Teach
 - Legibility
-- Writing descriptive variable names
+- Writing descriptive variable and function names
 - Using whitespace
+- Using local variables well

 ### Supplemental Materials